-We all talk about SME’s potential in country’s growth.
-This segment is at high priority for policy makers and Industry stakeholders.
-While we say that Indian SMEs are biggest employer for Indians, their contribution in country’s manufacturing output is well known, many experts believe that innovation is a preferred practice among Indian SMEs.
-But, on the contrary and more importantly, we also know that Indian SMEs are surrounded by challenges.
+We all talk about SME’s potential in the country’s growth.
+This segment is at high priority for policymakers and industry stakeholders.
+While we say that Indian SMEs are the biggest employer for Indians, their contribution to the country’s manufacturing output is well known, many experts believe that innovation is a preferred practice among Indian SMEs.
+But, on the contrary, and more importantly, we also know that Indian SMEs are surrounded by challenges.

-Although, this list is long but a major portion of this list belongs to finance.
+Although, this list is long a major portion of this list belongs to finance.

-Lets not discuss the most common challenge of credit crunch or access to finance.
-This is so common as it can be considered as part of the game. so lets move on to the other type of challenges which is about self preparedness of financial documentation.
+Let’s not discuss the most common challenge of the credit crunch or access to finance.
+This is so common as it can be considered as part of the game.
+So let’s move on to the other category of challenge which is about self preparedness of financial documentation.